prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 DslReturnType dsl_ode_trigger_reset_timeout_set(const wchar_t* name, uint timeout);
 ```

 This service sets the current auto-reset timeout setting for the named ODE Trigger.
 If set, upon reaching its limit, the Trigger will start a timer to auto-reset on expiration.
-A timeout of 0 disables auto-reset -- the default setting for all triggers.
+A timeout of 0 disables auto-reset, the default setting for all triggers.

 **Parameters**
-* `name` - [in] unique name of the ODE Trigger to reset.
+* `name` - [in] unique name of the ODE Trigger to update.
 * `timeout` - [in] new timeout value in units of seconds.

 **Returns**